apayne/supervision-scripts/README.md

 * Adapts to your framework.
 Choose the original DJB daemontools, Gerrit Pape's runit, or Laurent Bercot's s6.

-* Common activities use a template system instead of one-off scripts, reducing development time and potential bugs.
+* No need for PID files.
+PID file support will be completely removed in the 0.1 release.

+* System wide defaults mean you can easily switch run directories, etc. with just a few settings.

+* Mix logging services from different frameworks

+* Per-definition logging overrides are easily done with a single symlink.

+* A common set of scripts reduces complexity, bugs, and the amount of time needed to create a new definition.

-* Simple services can be quickly defined if the daemon has minimal requirements.
+* Simple services can be quickly defined.

 * Mix-and-match ttys.
 Choose between agetty, mingetty, or fgetty.